zionandzion/timber_starter_theme/README.md

   - We have used this in the past, so it is included here.
 However, codekit is configured to use autoprefixer so there's no real benefit for this.
 Try to move away from it.
 - Wordpress Core Styles
   - some basic styling for wordpress classes added from the wysiwyg such as alignleft, alignright, and aligncenter

-You'll want to run an update via codekit on these when using this starter theme.